unilaiva/unilaiva-songbook/README.md

 and then run the following commands or their equivalents in this exact sequence in the project's root directory:

-  1. `lilypond-book -f latex --output temp unilaiva-songbook.tex`
+  1. `lilypond-book -f latex --output=temp unilaiva-songbook.tex`
   2. `cd temp ; ln -s ../ext_packages ./ ; ln -s ../../content/img ./content/ ;
      ln -s ../../tex/unilaiva-songbook_common.sty ./tex/ ;
      ln -s ../tags.can ./`